How to Build a Pair of Muscular Legs as a Natural Trainer

 - Donkey calf raise 12×2

-- 5-10 minute walk on treadmill with max incline (to wear out calves).
+- 5-10 minute walk on the treadmill with max incline (to wear out calves).

 Leg training is no rocket science.
 Hit key movements 1-2 times a week with heavy enough weight, and focus on making small weekly progress to force bodily adaptation.
 There’s no way you wouldn’t grow doing that.